NV5466/Matrix-game./README.md

 Basically I want to design a turn based dnd type game on the terminal or beyond.
 I have NO graphical knowledge.
-This so far has been purely output onto VSS.
+This aso far has been purely output onto VSS.
 I have barely any knowledge of VSS.
 But we ballin.